 If for whatever reason you’re unhappy with our messages you can unsubscribe at any time.
 Just click ‘Unsubscribe’ at the bottom of every email we send.

 But we hope you stick around.
 We’re just getting started at something pretty good.

-Here at SEEtheWILD, we’re lucky to work with amazing tour operators, tour guides and organizations who consistently put the well-being of sea turtles first, ensuring that there is protection of all species of sea turtles and follow important tourism guidelines on their trips.
+Here at SEEtheWILD, we’re lucky to work with amazing tour operators, tour guides and organizations who consistently put the well-being of sea turtles first, ensuring that there is the protection of all species of sea turtles and follow important tourism guidelines on their trips.

 If you’re interested in booking a Sea Turtle Tour in Costa Rica, reach out to one of our partners and they will gladly assist you.

 We have four different species of sea turtles that you may see on our Costa Rica tours.
 They are Leatherback, Hawksbill, Olive Ridley & Green sea turtles.

 The Leatherback sea turtle, also known as the lute turtle or leathery turtle, is the largest of all living turtles on the planet.
 It’s also the earth’s fourth-heaviest modern reptile.